-In most cases where marketing is important to your growth, though, it’s not a question of yes or no, but when?
+In most cases where marketing is essential to your growth, though, it’s not a question of yes or no, but when?
 When is the best time to focus and take action?
 When is the best time to test your understanding of buyer intentions?

 Vidya Peters, the Chief Marketing Officer at Marqeta, made this clear at the SaaStr 2021 conference.
-In line with recent research suggesting that many successful SaaS companies actually have a higher ratio of sales and marketing to research and development than most people think, she noted:
+In line with recent research suggesting that many successful SaaS companies have a higher ratio of sales and marketing to research and development than most people think, she noted:

 “Technology and ‘how’ is no substitute for good marketing—you still need to invest in an outstanding ‘what.’”